ROCm/HIP/README.md

 The HIP repository maintains several branches.
 The branches that are of importance are:

-* master branch: This is the stable branch.
-All stable releases are based on this branch.
+* Main branch: This is the stable branch.
+It is up to date with the latest release branch, for example, if the latest HIP release is rocm-3.9, main branch will be the repository based on this release.
-* developer-preview branch: This is the branch were the new features still under development are visible.
-While this maybe of interest to many, it should be noted that this branch and the features under development might not be stable.
+* Release branches.
+These are branches corresponding to each ROCM release, listed with release tags, such as rocm-3.8, rocm-3.9, etc.

 ## Release tagging:

-HIP releases are typically of two types.
-The tag naming convention is different for both types of releases to help differentiate them.
+HIP releases are typically naming convention for each ROCM release to help differentiate them.

-* release_x.yy.zzzz: These are the stable releases based on the master branch.
-This type of release is typically made once a month.
+* rocm x.yy: These are the stable releases based on the ROCM release.
-* preview_x.yy.zzzz: These denote pre-release code and are based on the developer-preview branch.
-This type of release is typically made once a week.
+  This type of release is typically made once a month.*

 ## More Info:
 - [Installation](INSTALL.md)